Union Pacific Railroad: Union Pacific in the 19th century

+The UP also purchased the Utah Eastern Railroad and Utah Western Railroad, both Mormon narrow-gauge lines.

 The original UP was entangled in the Crédit Mobilier scandal, exposed in 1872.
 As detailed by the New York Sun, Union Pacific's largest construction company, Crédit Mobilier, had overcharged Union Pacific; the railroad would then pass the inflated costs on to the United States government.
 To convince the federal government to accept the increased costs, Crédit Mobilier had bribed multiple congressmen.
 Several prominent UP board members (including Durant) had been involved in the scheme.
 The ensuing financial crisis of 1873 led to a credit crunch, but not bankruptcy.

 As boom followed bust, the Union Pacific continued to expand.
 A new company, with dominant stockholder Jay Gould, purchased the old on January 24, 1880.
 Gould already owned the Kansas Pacific (originally called the Union Pacific, Eastern Division, though in essence a separate railroad), and sought to merge it with UP.
 Through that merger, the original "Union Pacific Rail Road" transformed into "Union Pacific Railway".

 Extending towards the Pacific Northwest, Union Pacific built or purchased local lines to reach Portland, Oregon.
 Towards Colorado, it built the Union Pacific, Denver and Gulf Railway: a system combining narrow-gauge trackage into the heart of the Rockies and a standard gauge line that ran south from Denver, across New Mexico, and into Texas.

 The Union Pacific Railway would later declare bankruptcy during the Panic of 1893.
 The resulting corporate reorganization reversed Gould's name change: Union Pacific "Railway" merged into a new Union Pacific "Railroad".